tangjst16/BRCA-MicroAA-Mapper/README.md

 ## Usage
 ### Step 1: Supplementary files
 We used both the `Homo_sapiens_TarBase_v9.tsv.gz` file from TarBase and the *BRCA* section of Supplementary File 3 from "Identifying Interaction Clusters for MiRNA and MRNA Pairs in TCGA Network" which contained clustering results for 15 cancers, including breast cancer (*BRCA*).
-You can access these files at tarbase paper citaiton osmentig
+You can access these files in the References section.

 ### Step 1: Verify Clusters
 Using `Customized Script 1`, you can filter the interaction clusters by extracting experimentally verified genes that match in both files.
 This results in a file with this format/information: